josuneha/AzureBigData-analytics/Hands-on-Lab/HOL-step-by-step-Big-data-and-visualization.md

     ![Generate a new token](media/databricks-generate-new-token.png 'Generate New Token')

-1.  **Copy** the generated token.
+1.  **Copy** the generated token

     ![Copy the generated token](media/databricks-copy-token.png 'Copy generated token')

-1. Switch back to your Azure Data Factory screen and paste the generated token into the **Access token** field within the form.
+1. Switch back to your Azure Data Factory screen and paste the generated token into the **Access token** field within the form

     ![Paste the generated access token](media/adf-ml-access-token.png 'Paste access token')

 1. Leave the form open and switch back to Azure Databricks.
-Select **Clusters** on the left-hand menu, then select your cluster in the list.
+Select **Clusters** on the menu, then select your cluster in the list.
 Select the **Tags** tab and copy the **ClusterId** value.

     ![Screenshot of the cluster tags tab](media/databricks-cluster-id.png 'Copy the ClusterId value')